sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 * No support for generating updates easily using the `generate_appcast` tool

 Applications that [install daemons](https://developer.apple.com/documentation/servicemanagement/smappservice) or [install system extensions](https://developer.apple.com/documentation/systemextensions/installing-system-extensions-and-drivers) do not need to distribute package installers.

+As of Sparkle 2.7.3, installing package updates may not work in development builds of apps where Sparkle's helper tools are not usually re-signed.
+If this is the case, please [test Sparkle](/documentation#6-test-sparkle-out) either from a notarized version of your app, or from a version that was installed by your package installer.

 ### Bare Package Installation